camaraproject/Governance/documentation/Email_Settings.md

-For all lists:
+For all mailing lists:
 * Group Email Address: <name abbreviation>
 * Group Description: Sub Project "<name with blanks>"
+* ^these above lines do not make sense in this context.
-* Restricted Membership: Yes
+* Restricted Membership: No
-* Message Moderation: Messages are not moderated
+* Message Moderation: Messages are not moderated.
-* Message policies: no option selected
+* New Members Moderation: Yes
+* Message Policies: New members are moderated and are unmoderated after one (1) approved message.
+* Message Policies: "Allow Parent Members to Post"

 **AND**

-(
-For all, euc, tsc:
+Board:
+* Restricted Membership
+* Messages are not moderated
+* Message Policies: "Allow Parent Members to Post"

+**AND**

+All:
+* Unrestricted Membership
+* Messages are not moderated
+* New Members Moderated: Unmoderated after one (1) approved message
-* Message policies: only "Allow Parent Members to Post"
+* Message Policies: "Allow Parent Members to Post"

 **OR**

 For adm:
+* Restricted Membership
-* Message Moderation: All messages are moderated
+* Message Moderation: Messages are not moderated
-* Message policies: only "Allow Nonmembers to Post"
+* Message policies: only "Allow Nonmembers to Post" - these messages will be moderated instead of rejected

 **OR**